bwsw/cloudstack-ui/config-guide.md

 ```

 ### Compute Offering Classes
-Allows you to group compute offerings into the classes while choosing a compute offering for new VM.
+Allows you to group compute offerings into the classes when choosing a compute offering in VM creation.

 By default, there are no predefined compute offering classes.